halderavik/mr_with_ai/MCP_dev.md

 - **Return clear, actionable replies** for the chat agent (use LLM to polish if needed).
 - **Log debug info** for easier troubleshooting.
 - **Handle metadata gracefully** - check if fields exist before using them.
+- **For segmented analysis, return one chart/table per segment for carousel display in the frontend.**

 ---